 The reason you subtract the mean values from each signal is because, typically, you build linear models that describe the responses for deviations from a physical equilibrium.
 With steady-state data, it is reasonable to assume that the mean levels of the signals correspond to such an equilibrium.
 Thus, you can seek models around zero without modeling the absolute equilibrium levels in physical units.

-You must have already imported data into the System Identification Tool, as described in Importing Data Objects into the System Identification Tool.
+You must have already imported data into the System Identification app, as described in Importing Data Objects into the System Identification App.

 To plot and process the data: